iamxiaojianzheng/im-select.nvim/README.md

             -- Restore the default input method state when the following events are triggered set_default_events = { "VimEnter", "FocusGained", "InsertLeave", "CmdlineLeave" },

+            -- Restore the custom input method state when the following events are triggered set_custom_events = {},

             -- Restore the previous used input method state when the following events -- are triggered, if you don't want to restore previous used im in Insert mode,